wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 ### Metrics of classification model performance

-Test data is used to determine how well predictions created from a model, presented in a 2x2 <a target="_blank" href="https://docs.microsoft.com/en-us/azure/machine-learning/how-to-understand-automated-ml#confusion-matrix">Confusion Matrix</a> which compares the Predicted label to True Label (yes or no) to identify true/false positives/negatives.
+Test data is used to determine how well predictions created from a model, presented in a 2x2 <a target="_blank" href="https://docs.microsoft.com/en-us/azure/machine-learning/how-to-understand-automated-ml#confusion-matrix">Confusion Matrix</a> which compares the Predicted label to Actual (True) Label (yes or no) to identify true/false positives/negatives.

    <table border="1" cellpadding="4" cellspacing="0">
-   <tr><th> - </th><th> Predicted: no </th><th> Predicted: yes </th></tr>
+   <tr><th> n=165 </th><th> Actual: yes 105 </th><th> Actual: no 60 </th></tr>
-   <tr><th> Actual: no  </th><td> true negatives </td><td> Type II error: false negatives </td></tr>
+   <tr><th> Predicted: yes 110 </th><td> 100 True Positives aka "Sensitivity" or "Recall rate"</td><td> 10 Type I error: False Positives </td></tr>
-   <tr><th> Actual: yes </th><td> Type I error: false positives </td><td> true positives</td></tr>
+   <tr><th> Predicted: no 55 </th><td> 5 Type II error: False Negatives </td><td> 50 True Negatives aka "Specificity"</td></tr>
    </table>

-REMEMBER: Average Precision (AP) is the ratio of correct predictions (true positives + true negatives) to the total number of predictions.
+REMEMBER: <strong>Average Precision (AP)</strong> is the ratio of correct predictions (True Positives + True Negatives) to the total number of predictions.
+It answers "how often is the classifier correct?".

-F1 Score is an overall metric that takes into account both precision and recall):
+Accuracy = 100/110 = 0.91

+Misclassification Rate (aka "Error Rate"): Overall, how often is it wrong?
+(10+5)/165 = 0.09

    * <strong>Precision</strong> is the percentage of class predictions made by the model which were <strong>correct</strong>.
-For example, if the model <strong>predicted</strong> that 10 images are oranges, of which eight were actually oranges, then the precision is 0.8 (80%).
+When it predicts yes, how often is it correct?
+110 / 110 = 0.91

    * <strong>Recall</strong> is the percentage of class predictions the model <strong>correctly identify</strong>.
 For example, if there are 10 images of apples, and the model found 7 of them, then the recall is 0.7 (70%).

+   * Prevalence: How often does the yes condition actually occur in our sample?

+<a target="_blank" href="https://www.wikiwand.com/en/F-score">F1 Score</a> is an overall metric that takes into account both precision and recall):
+weighted average of the true positive rate (recall) and precision.

-The Receiver Operating Characteristic (ROC) curve plots the relationship between True Positive Rate (TPR) and False Positive Rate (FPR) as the decision threshold changes.
+<a target="_blank" href="https://www.youtube.com/watch?v=4jRBRDbJemM&list=RDCMUCtYLUTtgS3k1Fg4y5tAhLbw&start_radio=1">VIDEO</a>: The <a target="_blank" href="https://www.dataschool.io/roc-curves-and-auc-explained/">Receiver Operating Characteristic (ROC) curve</a> plots the relationship between True Positive Rate (TPR) and False Positive Rate (FPR) as the decision threshold changes.
 The ROC curve can be less informative when training models on datasets with high class imbalance, as the majority class can drown out contributions from minority classes.

+<a target="_blank" href="https://www.youtube.com/watch?v=OAl6eAyP-yo">VIDEO</a>:
 <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/create-classification-model-azure-machine-learning-designer/evaluate-model">AUC</a> (Area Under the Curve) measures the area underneath the ROC curve.
 If the AUC is 0.87 means 87% of the area of the plot is below the curve.
 A model with AUC of 0.5 performs no better than random chance.
 The larger the AUC to 1 the better the model is at separating classes.
 Thus, the ideal AUC is 1.0.

 ### Metrics of regression model performance